meisben/easyEEZYbotARM/README.md

 ## Guidance on use

 ### Examples
-- For examples of basic usage see the 'examples' folder
+- For examples of basic usage see the '/examples' folder

 ### Software Architecture
 ![softwareArchitecture](images/softwareArchitecture.png)

+## Kinematic Equations
+These will be documented in a seperate web post (to follow)

 ## Bug list